Why is it important

 Cyber Security Management Framework

-Source : the U.S. National Institute of Standards and Technology
+Source : National Institute of Standards and Technology (NIST) Cyber security Framework 2.0

 Operational Readiness

-under key principles such as people upskilling, data privacy protection, systems readiness, transparency and legal compliance, and respond to events in a timely and appropriate manner.
+under key principles such as upskilling, data privacy protection, system readiness, transparency and legal compliance, ensuring timely and appropriate responses to events.

 Risk Management